tomato-ops/config_check/README.md

 ./initial
 ```

-run **compare** to compare the current running config with your initial config
+run **compare** to compare the current running config with your initial config, if there is a difference you should receive an email with the contents of **last**
 ```
 ./compare
 ```